Last Updated on September 25, 2023 by kiezelamquiz

 If you need more power or Watts, you’re going to need a larger model as well, since the smaller models are not rated for high power outputs.

-If you need to power a medium window size AC unit, that might need 900 Watts of power.
+If you need to power a medium window size AC unit with a generator, that might need 900 Watts of power.
 An electrical heater on low will need 750 Watts.
 Both those examples can be run from the larger battery generators.

 Once you get over 1,000 Watts ~ your options for battery generators goes down.
 There are high Watt output options like the Ego POWER+ and the DeWalt Portable Power Station.
 These options will give you a high amount of Watts (up to 3,000 surge, 2,000 continuous on the Ego) but their capacity is very limited.
 Great for running a chainsaw for 10 minutes, but not for 2 hours.

-When I am camping and feeling lazy, I’ll use my DEWALT DCB1800B Portable Power Station With 4 DCB205 20V MAX XR 5.0Ah Batteries to run a small electric kettle, which draws about 1400 Watts to get the water boiling.
+When I am camping and feeling lazy, I’ll use my Dewalt Power Station to run a small electric kettle, which draws about 1400 Watts to get the water boiling.
 The EcoFlow Delta is a good, but expensive option here as well, as it can output 1800 Watts continuously and has a high capacity.

 What if I need high power (Watts) and capacity (Watt-hours)?